Sexting advice for parents

 - If they do sext or they get asked for sexual images, videos or texts they should speak to a trusted adult.

-It is important that you stay calm, as it is a positive thing that your child has come to speak to you or another trusted adult they know about it.
+It is important that you stay calm.
+It is a positive thing that your child has come to speak to you or another trusted adult they know.

 Make sure to speak to your child and try to establish what has happened and where the image or video has gone.